-[12] Based on the evidence collected during the investigation, I conclude that the Lobbyist was not lobbying on behalf of the Society.
+[12] The evidence collected during the investigation indicates that the Lobbyist was not lobbying on behalf of the Society.
 Therefore, the information the Lobbyist included in the registration was inaccurate.
 The Lobbyist does not contest this finding and admits that the registration was in error.
 As a result, I find that the Lobbyist contravened ss.
 3(1) and 4(1) of the LRA because the registered information in respect of the asserted lobbying relationship was inaccurate.